decbr1/decbr1/README.md

 # Hey :wave:, I'm Declan.

-### I'm a student learning Web Development and Java 🖥️
+### I'm a student learning API Design and Web Development 🖥️

 ### About me:
 - I'm from Manchester! 📌